tkeunebr/gravatar-android/README.md

 You can have a look at the sample app for a more complete implementation.

-If you need to, you can provide the library with other default params by creating your own instance of the Gravatar object using the build-in Gravatar.Builder class.
+If you need to, you can provide the library with other default params by creating your own instance of Gravatar using the build-in Gravatar.Builder class.
 In this case, the recommanded approach is to store the resulting Gravatar object as a singleton in your application.

     Gravatar myGravatar = new Gravatar.Builder().ssl().build();